Oder–Neisse line: Potsdam Conference

 Byrnes' concession undermined the British position, and although the British Foreign Secretary Ernest Bevin raised objections, the British eventually agreed to the American concession.
 In response to American and British statements that the Poles were claiming far too much German territory, Stanisław Mikołajczyk argued that "the western lands were needed as a reservoir to absorb the Polish population east of the Curzon Line, Poles who returned from the West, and Polish people who lived in the overcrowded central districts of Poland."
 The U.S. and the U.K. were also negative towards the idea of giving Poland an occupation zone in Germany.
-However, on 29 July, President Truman handed Molotov a proposal for a temporary solution whereby the U.S. accepted Polish administration of land as far as the Oder and eastern Neisse until a final peace conference determined the boundary.
+However, on 29 July, President Truman handed Molotov a proposal for a temporary solution whereby the U.S. accepted Polish administration of land as far as the Oder and Eastern Neisse until a final peace conference determined the boundary.
 In return for this large concession, the U.S. demanded that "each of the occupation powers take its share of reparations from its own [Occupation] Zone and provide for admission of Italy into the United Nations."
 The Soviets stated that they were not pleased "because it denied Polish administration of the area between the two Neisse rivers."

 On 29 July Stalin asked Bolesław Bierut, the head of the Soviet-controlled Polish government, to accept in consideration of the large American concessions.
 The Polish delegation decided to accept a boundary of the administration zone at "somewhere between the western Neisse and the Kwisa".
 Later that day the Poles changed their mind: "Bierut, accompanied by Rola-Zymierski, returned to Stalin and argued against any compromise with the Americans.
 Stalin told his Polish protégés that he would defend their position at the conference."

-Finally on 2 August 1945, the Potsdam Agreement of the United States, the United Kingdom, and the Soviet Union, in anticipation of the final peace treaty, placed the German territories east of the Oder–Neisse line formally under Polish administrative control.
-It was also decided that all Germans remaining in the new and old Polish territory should be expelled.